broadinstitute/terra-helm/charts/terra-ap-prometheus-operator/README.md

+# Broad Institute AP-devops prometheus-operator chart

+This is a fork of the stable/promtheus-operator chart managed by broad institute.
+In addition to installing the prometheus operator resourses it also configures the stackdriver sidecar for the prometheus server for exporting metrics to a stackdriver workspace.

+Because of an issue with the prometheus-operator chart not installing crd's correctly use the provided install.sh script in the root directory for installing this chart.

 # prometheus-operator

 Installs [prometheus-operator](https://github.com/coreos/prometheus-operator) to create/configure/manage Prometheus clusters atop Kubernetes.
 This chart includes multiple components and is suitable for a variety of use-cases.